Nynuphar/IDEAL-doc/docs/source/index.rst

 Study management: create, approve, edit and delete a study
 **************************************************************

-This section explains how to create a study, approve edit and delete a study:
+This section explains how to create a study, approve, edit and delete a study:

 .. toctree::
    :maxdepth: 1